hxlnt/nobadmemories.com/src/render/posts/fira-code-a-monospace-font-with-programmer-friendly-ligatures.html.md

 ![Install Fira Code](https://hxlntblob.blob.core.windows.net/nbm/install-firacode.gif)

 To use Fira Code, enable the font *and* enable ligatures in your IDE.
 Step-by-step instructions for the most popular IDEs are [here](https://github.com/tonsky/FiraCode/wiki).
 For VS Code, I needed to restart the app to get the new font to kick in.
 But after that, well, a beautiful thing.
 Check out those ligatuuuuuuuuures~.
+(Purple boxes are my annotation.)

 ![Fira Code sample](https://hxlntblob.blob.core.windows.net/nbm/firacode2.png)